richhouse83/cdk-twitter-clone/README.md

 # Serverless Twitter Clone - Back end project

 This project is designed to give a basic introduction to building a Serverless back end on AWS, using CDK.
+Rich is a prick

 ## Setup Steps